Key Takeaways

 As in 401(a) plans, sponsors of 403(b) plans have the authority to set eligibility requirements.
 However, the IRS usually requires them to set up one of the following types of accounts:

-When trying to understand the difference between a 401(a) plan vs. a 403(b) plan, it’s important to know that a 403(b) plan typically offers annuity options from insurance providers, while a 401(a) plan usually facilitates mutual fund investments.
+When trying to understand the difference between a 401(a) and a 403(b) plan, it’s important to know that a 403(b) plan typically offers annuity options from insurance providers, while a 401(a) plan usually facilitates mutual fund investments.
 It’s worth noting that most colleges and universities offer attractive employer contributions.

 Additional reading: Comparing a 403(b) vs. a 401(k)